The 12 Worst Stains and How to Remove Them

 One task that tops the list for many of us in the new year is mastering the art of removing stains.

 Whether it’s coffee spills on your favorite white shirt or red wine on your sofa, knowing how to deal with stains effectively can save you time, money, and frustration.
-I created a printable guide that has what I consider the 12 most annoying stains ever!
+I created a printable guide to help remove the 12 most common stains.

 Why the New Year Is the Perfect Time to Become a Stain-Removal Expert